 Well, let’s break those numbers down.

-If the average person opens and closes their garage three times a day, that comes out to a lifespan of around 9 years.
+If the average person opens and closes their garage three times a day, that comes to a lifespan of around nine years.
 However, improper maintenance, environmental factors, moisture, and more all impact just how long spring will last.
-What’s more, an extension spring will typically have a shorter lifespan than a torsion spring.
+Moreover, an extension spring typically has a shorter lifespan than a torsion spring.

 Should You Repair Your Broken Garage Door Spring Yourself?

-The short answer here is no, you should not repair your broken garage door spring yourself.
+The short answer is no; you should not repair your broken garage door spring yourself.

 Garage door springs store a lot of potential energy.
-And even the most careful DIY repairman can seriously injure themselves with this job if they don’t know exactly what they’re doing.
+And even the most careful DIY repairman can seriously injure themselves with this job if they don’t know precisely what they’re doing.

 It’s also worth noting that extension springs are often considered to be much more dangerous in general than torsion springs.

-But when it comes to repairs for both types of springs, you have to worry about:
+But when it comes to repairs for both types of springs, you have to worry about the following: